Chorea is a movement disorder that causes involuntary, unpredictable body movements.

 Many movement disorders are associated with dopamine levels.
 These disorders include Parkinson’s disease and restless legs syndrome.

 Some medications block dopamine receptors so your body can’t use the chemical.
 Many of these are antipsychotic drugs that seem to reduce chorea.
-These drugs include:
+These drugs, which doctors can prescribe for off-label use, include:

 - fluphenazine (Prolixin)